-ABN AMRO Group N.V. (referred to as ABN AMRO Group) is the parent company of ABN AMRO Bank N.V. and a related consolidated group of companies (referred to as the Group or ABN AMRO).
-ABN AMRO Group is a public limited liability company, incorporated under Dutch law on 18 December 2009, and registered at Gustav Mahlerlaan 10, 1082 PP Amsterdam, the Netherlands (Chamber of Commerce number 34370515).
+ABN AMRO Bank N.V. (referred to as ABN AMRO Bank) provides financial services in the Netherlands and abroad, together with its consolidated group of entities.
+ABN AMRO Bank is a public limited liability company, incorporated under Dutch law on 9 April 2009, and registered at Gustav Mahlerlaan 10, 1082 PP Amsterdam, the Netherlands (Chamber of Commerce number 34334259).

 As at 30 June 2018, all shares in the capital of ABN AMRO Group were held by two foundations: NLFI and STAK AAG.
-On that date, NLFI held 56.3% in ABN AMRO, of which 49.9% was directly held via ordinary shares and 6.4% was indirectly held via depositary receipts for shares in ABN AMRO.
+On that date, NLFI held 56.3% in ABN AMRO, of which 49.9% is directly held via ordinary shares and 6.4% is indirectly held via depositary receipts for shares in ABN AMRO.
 STAK AAG held 50.1% of the shares in the issued capital of ABN AMRO Group N.V.
-With the cooperation of ABN AMRO Group, STAK AAG has issued depositary receipts for shares in ABN AMRO Group, which are traded on Euronext Amsterdam.
+With the cooperation of the ABN AMRO Group, STAK AAG has issued depositary receipts for shares in ABN AMRO Group, which are traded on Euronext Amsterdam.